dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 This API will only be added if, after dogfooding, we determine that the performance of any scenarios is bad enough to warrant the introduction of the API.

 Generally speaking, when you want to determine the nullability of an `ITypeSymbol`, you need to check the containing context.
-The declaring symbol (e.g. `ILocalSymbol`, `IFieldSymbol`, etc.) will have the declared nullability of the type.
+The declaring symbol (e.g. `ILocalSymbol`, `IFieldSymbol`, etc.) will have the `NullableAnnotation` of the type.
-`GetTypeInfo` will give you both the `ITypeSymbol` and the `Nullability` of an expression.
+`GetTypeInfo` will give you both the `ITypeSymbol` and the `NullableFlowState` of an expression.
-Nested nullabilities for type parameters are contained on the containing `ITypeSymbol`.
+Nested `NullableAnnotation`s for type parameters are contained on the containing `ITypeSymbol`.
-For example, if you wanted to know whether an array's contents are nullable, you will need to check the `IArrayTypeSymbol` for `ElementNullability`.
+For example, if you wanted to know whether an array's contents are nullable, you will need to check the `IArrayTypeSymbol` for `ElementNullableAnnotation`.

 Value types are always considered `NotNull`.
-Nullable value types and reference types have their state tracked, and are either `NotNull` or `MayBeNull` depending on flow state.
+Nullable value types and reference types have their state tracked, and are either `NotNull` or `MaybeNull` depending on flow state.
-Unconstrained generic parameters are being tracked, but what they will return for flow state information before explicit null checks occur in source code has not yet been decided.
+Unconstrained generic parameters are being tracked.
+When queried with `GetSymbolInfo`/`GetDeclaredSymbol`, variables/parameters/fields/etc of unconstrained type parameters have a `NullableAnnotation` of `NotAnnotated`.
+When queried with `GetTypeInfo`, the have a flow state of `MaybeNull` if they have not yet been checked for null, and `NotNull` after they have been checked for null.

 ### Declared Nullability

 Declared nullability is the nullability that was (usually) explicitly typed in the source code by the programmer.
+This is always represented by the `NullableAnnotation` enum.
 There are some cases where this is inferred, such as lambda arguments/return types, `var` variables, and type parameter substitution.
 For these cases, flow state is necessary to compute the declared nullability.
 For example: